 Quinoa and amaranth are the ab-carving Wonder Twins of grains.
 Both are gluten-free sources of complete proteins and have nearly the same amount of fiber and protein.
 But amaranth has superpowers of its own: It has more anti-inflammatory monounsaturated fats than quinoa, four times the calcium (an electrolyte that promotes satiety) and 20 percent more magnesium, a nutrient that may aid weight loss thanks to its ability to control blood sugar and ward off hunger," says registered dietitian Isabel Smith.
 Amaranth makes a perfect substitute for your morning oatmeal.
 Alternatively, it can be used like quinoa in salads and side dishes.

 Packed with protein, crammed with calcium, popping with probiotics, yogurt has all the makings of the best weight loss foods.
 How would you like to take all the great weight-loss results you've just read about—and double them?
-That's what happens when you supplement your diet with a combination of vitamin D and calcium, according to a Nutrition Journal study.
+That's what happens when you supplement your diet with a combination of vitamin D and calcium, according to an American Journal of Clinical Nutrition study.
 Just four weeks into the 12-week experiment, subjects who had taken these two nutrients—found in abundance in some yogurts—lost two times more fat than the other group!
-To get similar results at home, start your day with one of these 25 Best Yogurts for Weight Loss!
+To get similar results at home, start your day with one of these best yogurts for weight loss!